‘General Hospital’ Spoilers: Valentin & Liesl Conspire, While Charlotte Demands Answers From Lulu

 In the meantime, Valentin and Liesl will be sitting down to discuss their situation regarding Nina and Sasha.
 Now that the truth is out of the bag, they have no ties to the woman who has been pretending to be Nina’s daughter for months.
 They have no reason to keep her in Port Charles.
 Liesl will suggest to Valentin that they need to send Sasha packing for good.

 As The Inquisitr had previously indicated, the fallout from this whole mess will spill over to many in Port Charles as Valentin and Nina’s romance may be over for good.
-His anger towards Lulu may not end well for her.
+His anger toward Lulu may not end well for her.

 How will Sasha answer Nina's request to clear the air after Lulu's revelation?
 Click to watch today's tense, new #GH – RIGHT NOW: https://t.co/RmmOyV90q7